snaveenkpndevops/simple_web_apps_for_standard_testing/Readme.md

 ## 🧰 Tech Stack

-* Frontend: React
+* **Frontend:** React
-* Backend: Node.js, Express
+* **Backend:** Node.js, Express
-* API Calls: Axios
+* **API Communication:** Axios

 ---

 ## ⚙️ Notes

-* Ensure both frontend and backend are running for the application to work properly.
+* Ensure both frontend and backend servers are running simultaneously.
-* Environment variables should be configured as per the setup guide.
+* Configure environment variables as described in the setup guide.
-* Backend runs on a configurable port using environment variables.
+* Backend port is dynamically configurable using environment variables (`process.env.PORT`).

 ---

 ## 🤝 Contribution

+Contributions are welcome!
-Feel free to fork the repo and raise a PR for any improvements.
+Feel free to fork this repository and raise a pull request for improvements.

 ---

 ## 📄 License

-This project is for learning and testing purposes.
+This project is intended for **learning and testing purposes only**.